terraform-az-modules/terraform-azure-redis-cache/examples/geo-replication/README.md

 # Terraform Azure Redis Cache

 This directory contains an example usage of the **terraform-azure-redis-cache**.
-It demonstrates how to use the module with default settings or with custom configurations.
+It demonstrates how to use the module with geo-replication.

 ---